Nothing is Just...There

 Define Enclave: a portion of territory within or surrounded by a more extensive environment whose inhabitants are culturally or ethnically distinct.

 This word has me wrapped around its finger.

 As I trace the echoes of our ancestors on my historical journeys, I find that despite our attempts to commune, collect, gather, unionize, and establish foundations.
-These powers be decided repeatedly that we were unincorporated, stateless, and boundless even while bounded.
+The powers that be decided, repeatedly, that we were unincorporated, stateless, and boundless even while bounded.

 And so, I cling to the word enclave because collectivism cannot be stripped from us in memory and the present day.
 We will always echo where we once were, and where we stand, we will continue to be.

 Land of the Lenape people who were violently pushed out of their foundations.

 A place that was once the second-largest port for enslaved people next to Charleston, South Carolina.

 The home of the New York Knickerbockers, a basketball team, named for Dutch settlers who "partially freed" those they enslaved and then gave them a patch of land to bury their ancestors, still under a "fashionable" Soho.